efa/Wilderland/README.md

 8x8 charset from ZX Spectrum ROM (c) by Amstrad; use granted for emulators.

-Makefiles for GCC and GNUtool-chain was written by Valerio Messina (efa@iol.it) Makefile to cross-compile for Win32 and macOS64 written by Valerio Messina Porting to SDL2.0 was made by Valerio Messina (efa@iol.it) Support for selectable Z80 emulator by Valerio Messina (efa@iol.it)
+Makefiles for GCC and GNUtool-chain was written by Valerio Messina Makefile to cross-compile for Win32/64 and macOS64 written by Valerio Messina Porting to SDL2.0 was made by Valerio Messina (efa AT iol DOT it) Support for selectable Z80 emulator by Valerio Messina (efa AT iol DOT it)

 YOU ARE NOT ALLOWED TO DISTRIBUTE 'WILDERLAND' TOGETHER WITH HOBBIT BINARIES!